Hadewych of Meer

 Hadewych, O.Praem., (c.
 1150 – 14 April, c.
 1200) a.k.a.
 Hadewig or Hedwig, was abbess of the Premonstratensian monastery of Meer, (now part of Meerbusch) in modern North Rhine-Westphalia, Germany.

 Life

-Hadewych was the daughter of Count Lothair of Meer and St. Hildegund.
+Hadewych was the daughter of Count Lothair of Meer and Hildegund.
 Her brother was Hermann Joseph.
 After her father's death, she accompanied her mother on a pilgrimage to Rome.
 Upon their return, about 1178, they both took religious vows as nuns and converted the family castle into a monastery.
 Hadewych became part of the community founded by her mother.
 She succeeded her mother as abbess in 1183.

 Hadewych died on April 14, about the year 1200; devotion to her quickly spread among the Norbertine community.
-She, as well as her mother and her brother, are counted among the Blessed.
+She, as well as her mother and her brother, are venerated as "Blessed" by the Catholic church.